 - 1911: The first telegram was sent from the New York Times office of America which reached the whole world.

 - 1920: The first commercial radio station begins its operations in Detroit, Michigan with the call sign 8MK.
 The radio station was launched by the Detroit newspaper and is now looked after by CBS.

 - 1944: The 6th Prime Minister of India, Rajiv Gandhi was born.

-- 1944: The World War II-Gastapo transported 168 Allied airplanes, classified as spies and criminals, so that prisoners of war could not be sent to the Buchenwald concentration camp.
+- 1944: The World War II-Gastapo transported 168 Allied aeroplanes, classified as spies and criminals so that prisoners of war could not be sent to the Buchenwald concentration camp.